 Follow it down to the river.
 After the bridge, turn left.
-The trail is now marked and climbs slowly passing the Hotel Tetnuldi and later a row of wodden chalets to leave Mestia behind.
+The trail is now marked and climbs slowly passing the Hotel Tetnuldi and later a row of wooden chalets to leave Mestia behind.

 After a while on a large dirt track, you will see some ruined buildings ahead.
 Before you reach them, turn right (south-east) for a short steep section which quickly turns north-east

 again to climb more moderately.
-The trail goes through light forest and over pastures from which you will have a nice view of Mt.
-Ushba (if the weather is good).
+The trail goes through the light forest and over pastures from which you will have a nice view of Mt.
+Ushba.

 From the ridge, descend on the large dirt track for 100m.
 At the broken signpost, instead of continuing on the dirt track, take the narrow trails which run along the slope.

 Crossing fields, pastures and some trees, you maintain your altitude until the trail descends past the transmitter towers between Murksheli and Zhamushi villages.